Pahiyas Festival Philippines

 Key Takeaways

-• Pahiyas Festival is held annually on May 15 in Lucban, Quezon to honor San Isidro Labrador, the patron saint of farmers.
+• The Pahiyas Festival occurs annually on May 15 in Lucban, Quezon, as a tribute to San Isidro Labrador.

-• Homes are decorated with fruits, vegetables, and colorful kipings, creating vibrant displays of gratitude for the harvest.
+• Homes are adorned with agricultural produce and colourful kiping, reflecting gratitude for the harvest.

-• The festival features a grand procession, cultural performances, and showcases of local crafts emphasizing traditional Filipino craftsmanship.
+• The festival features cultural performances, parades, and displays of traditional Filipino crafts.

-• Culinary delights such as Lucban longganisa and pancit habhab are featured, highlighting the region's gastronomic offerings.
+• Culinary treats such as Lucban longganisa and Pancit Habhab spotlight the region’s rich food culture.

 Festival Overview